 Reflective thinking with special attention to the detection of fallacies, semantic difficulties and propaganda techniques.
 The course is designed to develop the ability to think with greater accuracy and to evaluate the thinking of others; both the inductive and the deductive aspects of logic are included.
-Offered first semester.
-3 semetser hours credit.
+Offered both semesters.
+3 semester hours credit.